odoo/owl/tools/playground/static/playground.md

 ## Overview

 Interactive IDE for learning and prototyping with the Owl framework.
-Runs entirely in the browser, executes user code in a sandboxed iframe with CodeMirror 6 for editing.
+Runs entirely in the browser, executes user code in a sandboxed iframe, and edits with the Monaco editor (the same editor that powers VS Code).
+It can run either the current Owl v3 (bundled from this repo) or Owl v2 (loaded from a CDN), switchable per project.

 **Note:** There is no need to run the tests (`npm run test`), because they only test Owl itself, not the playground.